Make-up Artist Training – The First Day

 In reality, it isn’t until you are actually on set that you’ll have any idea what to expect on your first day as a trainee make-up artist.
 For a start, you need to understand what the cast is going to look like.
 Even though you’ll be supervised and given instruction, you’ll need to pay attention so you know what’s going on.
 (Cue a good night’s sleep and decent breakfast to help you stay agile and quick off the mark.)

-Every trainee admits to being nervous on their first day but as current 2 Year Make-Up & Hair Course student, Lucy Buckley (dailies trainee on ITV’s Clean Break) acknowledged: “Once I knew what was expected of me, I could concentrate and do my best.”.
+Every trainee admits to being nervous on their first day but as a current 2 Year Make-Up & Hair Course student, Lucy Buckley (dailies trainee on ITV’s Clean Break) acknowledged: “Once I knew what was expected of me, I could concentrate and do my best.”.

 So be clear about your duties and if you aren’t – ask!